 Looking for more ideas to cook with tofu?
 Check out these 17 Recipes Using Silken Tofu.

-You can also serve it as a side dish alongside my Chinese style salt and pepper chicken wings, Chinese Crispy Chilli Chicken or as the main event!
+You can serve this fried rice as a side dish alongside my Chinese style salt and pepper chicken wings, Chinese Crispy Chilli Chicken, stir-fried ginger beef with spring onion or as the main event!

 Head a little bit further down the page to find all the alternatives you can use to suit your allergy requirements.